mcindric/Ciko-Discord-Bot/README.md

   "AdminID": "XXX"
   }
   ```
-  Replace "XXX" values with bots token, prefix value which you want to use for command activation and AdminID(needed only for `clear` command) with your server adminID.
+  Replace "XXX" values with bots token, prefix value which you want to use for command activation and AdminID (needed only for `clear` command) with your server adminID.
-  * run the bot using `node main.js`
+  * Run the bot using `node main.js`